 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
 Please reference your program’s website for information about the number of units you will take each term.

 The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
 They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.

 Location: Brotman Hall 123

-The Center for Scholarship Information (CSI) is the official hub for scholarship information at CSULB.
+The Financial Aid and Scholarship Office is the official hub for scholarship information at CSULB.
 They collect, organize, and distribute information on hundreds of external scholarships as well as administer university scholarships for the campus.
 Please visit the Scholarships Office website for information on a range of grant and scholarship opportunities.

 The College of Education provides scholarships based on academic merit, financial need, personal statement, and faculty recommendations.
 Students must have been accepted into a major in the College of Education with a cumulative GPA of 3.0 or higher, and be enrolled for at least 6 units of coursework in the year they receive the scholarship.
-Applications are typically available in November and are due in early February for the following academic year.
-Check the Center for Scholarship Information website for specific details. www.csulb.edu/scholarships.
+Applications are typically available in November and are due in early March for the following academic year.
+Check the Financial Aid and Scholarships Office website for specific details.